Does size matter?

 Diamond size or carat weight is often an important factor in your final choice.
-In order to fit within a strict budget, you may choose a diamond with a good cut, but move down on clarity and color slightly to find a large and “clean” stone that fits your budget.
+To fit within a strict budget, you may choose a diamond with a good cut, but move down on clarity and color slightly to find a large and “clean” stone that fits your budget.

 Also worth noting, diamond prices have differences as they jump from one full carat size to the next.
 A 2.95 carat diamond will see a significant jump in price when compared to a 3.01 carat diamond with similar grading.
 We give a total value for a stone by its “per carat” value, we determine this by its characteristics.

 A woman’s finger size can also affect how large a diamond appears.
 The same diamond on a woman with a size 3.5 finger will make a 2 carat round solitaire look much larger than the same engagement ring on a woman with a size 9 ring finger.
 Let us help you find the perfect balance as you weigh the many different characteristics of the diamonds you have to choose from.